atersebayev-del/test-it/README.md

 # test-it
 My first GitHub repository!
-this is going to be my first program and i have couple ideas about what it should be aout.
-Will come back later after i choose and give description of the program.
+This is going to be my first program and I have a couple of ideas about what it should be about.
+I'll come back later with my choice and give description of the program.